vedala/kalyanv_blog/_posts/2019-06-10-using-postgresql-with-python-on-aws-lambda.md

 without having to build postgresql and pyscopg2 from source code.
 Since we decided to use the latest python version (3.7 as of this writing), we had to build the library from source code ourselves.
-(**Update, February 2021: Jeff Kehler project now contains pre-built psycopg2 libraries for python 3.7 and 3.8 now.)
+(**Update**, February 2021: Jeff Kehler project now contains pre-built psycopg2 libraries for python 3.7 and 3.8 now.)

 ### Create the lambda function and invoke it